League Bowling: Flash

 Values of 100 to 300 will flash on a randomizer during the time the bowler throws his shot.
 A strike adds the bonus flash value to the score accumulated at the end of the game.
 Below each strike value is a smaller point value, which is added to the score for a spare.

 Unlike regular bowling, bonus shots in the tenth frame are not awarded; once a strike or spare is thrown, the game ends.

 The maximum possible score is 3,000.

 Strike 90

 Played just like Regulation mode except that a strike scores 90 points for the frame, and a spare scores 60 for the frame, with no carry-over bonus.
 30 points are awarded in the case of a field goal (throwing the ball in between the 7 and 10 pins).
 Like the Flash mode, there are no bonus shots in the tenth frame.

 The maximum possible score is 900.

-Multi Link Play

 In addition, it also has the option to link up to 4 Neo-Geo MVS machines to become the 8-player game.
-This is the only Neo Geo game that features the 8-player support.
+This is the only Neo Geo game that features 8-player support.